 Then the next morning, the mother woke up and walked downstairs to fetch herself a cup of coffee.
 After a tiresome night of preparation, celebration, and scrubbing, you can imagine the look of horror and dismay on her face when she saw the enormous mess in the kitchen that morning.
 Her children and their friends hadn’t even noticed how she had cleaned, mopped, wiped, and disinfected.
 They had merely seen another stomping ground for their holiday shenanigans.
 There were dirty cups and dishes strewn about the counters.
 There were crumbs and spilled beverages on the floor.

-This naturally resulted in this mother becoming upset.
-Why did nobody notice how hard she worked on the family’s behalf?
+This, naturally, made her very upset.
+Why didn’t anybody notice how hard she worked on the family’s behalf?
 Why had they undone all of her work?
 Why hadn’t they cleaned up after themselves?
 She came to a metaphorical fork in the road.
 Her first option was the more understandable of the two.
 She could confront her ungrateful children, express her disappointment and anger, and make them clean it up.
 Or, as her second option, she could swallow her anger and look at this situation as an opportunity to express her own gratitude.
 Difficult, baffling, illogical, but virtuous.

 She chose the second option.
 As she walked about the kitchen from mess to mess and began to deep clean it yet again, she thanked God.
 She picked up a dirty cup.
 “Thank you, God, that I have clean water to drink.”
 That cup served as a reminder that so many people throughout the world do not have easy access to clean water.
 She swept up the crumbs left from the previous night.
 “Thank you, Lord, for the food that we had last night, and we enjoyed together.”
 So many people throughout the world and even in our country are without food or company during the holidays.

 Soon, the kitchen was as spotless as it had been last night right before she went to bed.
-Of course, it was still a bad thing that the children chose to leave a mess for their mother.
+Of course, her children and her friends should never have left another mess in the first place.
 And most likely, she still had a conversation with them about taking care of themselves.
-But beyond that, that mother found herself in a situation where she felt like she was unappreciated.
+But beyond that, she found herself in a situation where she felt unappreciated.
 Instead of letting the cycle end with ingratitude, she chose to sanctify this opportunity for further work and sacrifice so that she could turn that ingratitude into gratitude.

 Tune in to The Cale Clarke Show weekdays at 5pm CT